Skip to main content

 Frequently Asked Questions

-How hot does London get in July?
+How hot does London actually get in July and what should I do about it?

-What else is on in London in July?
+What else is happening in London in July 2026?